Group members

 Dr Keri Nicoll is a NERC Independent Research Fellow investigating the effect of energetic particles on atmospheric processes.
 Her wide range of research areas include atmospheric electricity, ionisation and aerosol charging processes, instrument development, and airborne measurements from balloons and unmanned aircraft.

-Dr Luke Barnard is a postdoctoral researcher investigating aspects of space weather and space climate.
-He is interested what we can learn about coronal mass ejections and the solar wind from the Heliospheric Imager instruments, in particular using citizen science approaches.
-He is also interested in the long term variation in solar activity, and the methods that might be used to predict this.
+Dr Luke Barnard is a UKRI Future Leaders Fellow focussing on space weather forecasting.
+He is interested what we can learn about coronal mass ejections and the solar wind from Heliospheric Imager instruments, in particular using data assimilation and citizen science approaches.

 PhD students